cefitzg/MGP_plots/README.md

-# Code and Data for "Temporal Dynamics of Faculty Hiring in Mathematics" by Cody FitzGerald, Yitong Huang, Katelyn Plaiser-Leisman, and Chad M. Topaz.
+# Code and Data for "Temporal Dynamics of Faculty Hiring in Mathematics" by Cody FitzGerald, Yitong Huang, Katelyn Plaiser Leisman, and Chad M. Topaz.

 ## Data